Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 tired, exhausted, or other similar mental disadvantage.
 Awareness rolls may always be made while asleep.

-In addition, the Exalt never suffers from the (-2 DV) penalty during an ambush round, and may act in a normal turn order.
-However, they will still only be able to take a Primary or Secondary Action.
+In addition, the Exalt never suffers from the ill effects of an Ambush Round.

 Greater Charms

 ### Sense-Destroying Method

 **Cost:** 6m
-**Type:** Primary
+**Type:** Simple
 **Mins:** Awareness 4

 On touching a target, and by successfully rolling (Cunning + Awareness)